sicktastic/antwonlee.github.io/projects.md

 **Role:** Software Developer, DevOps

 **Challenges:** We needed a system that integrates well between multiple departments within the organization.
-The system was fragmented and causing data duplications from financial and development departments.
-The system was getting expensive because it was creating duplicated workflows for the staff as well.
+The system was fragmented and becoming expensive, because it was causing data and workflow duplications for the organization.

 **My Contribution:** I built Ruby on Rails application that integrates with Salesforce in the backend.
 I redesigned the UI/UX, while implementing different third party services through REST APIs.